alvanrahimli/dots-cli/README.md

 `dots` is a CLI tool to build, version and publish config file bundles.

 _Have you ever saw a screenshot of beautiful desktop customization at r/unixporn and wanted to try it out?
 But author did not provide dotfiles (config files of apps)!
 This is because he/she needs to host those files at github/gitlab, and it is not as easy as using `dots`.
-With `dots` you can build and publish your customization with only 2 commands!
+With `dots` you can build and publish your desktop rice (or any other dotfile) with only 2 commands!
 Installation?
 It also takes only 2 commands!_

+# Getting Started
+NO GIT REPOSITORY OR ELSE IS NEEDED
+To get started, you only need dots-cli tool.
+App does not have any dependecies.
+You can download by following [Installation guide](#installation).
+Install tool and run `dots init myfirstpack`, and you have just created your first package.

 # Installation
 Copy and paste following command in your terminal emulator and you are ready to go!